louisfaury/cruxponent/content/post/mdp_basics.md

 date = "2022-09-26"
 +++

-This blog post is the first of a short series on control in discounted, discrete MDPs.
+This blog post is the first of a short series on control in discounted discrete MDPs.
-In particular, we'll cover here the very basics: the definition of a MDP, the different notions of policies (history-dependent, Markovian, stationary,...), as well as the discounted objective for MDPs.
+We will cover here the very basics: the definition of an MDP, the different notions of policies (history-dependent, Markovian, stationary,...), as well as the discounted objective for MDPs.